The Indian Chemical Industry - Outlook

 Challenges

-In 2023, the Indian Chemical manufacturing industry is facing certain challenges, which can be resolved with time;
+In 2023, the Indian Chemical manufacturing industry is facing certain challenges,

 - Rise in COVID cases